ZZ-Cat/CRSFforArduino/README.md

 ## AVR based microcontrollers are not compatible

 Development boards such as the Arduino UNO, Arduino Micro, Arduino Nano, Arduino Mega 2560 & any other development board that was built around the ATmega microcontrollers of yesteryear are incompatible with my library.
-Their processing capabilities simply are not there, & they are far too slow for the constraints required by the CRSF protocol.
+Their processing capabilities simply are not enough to meet the requirements of the CRSF protocol.

-The AVR archtecture itself is a legacy architecture & I simply will not support it.
+There is better hardware out there, that has the same form factor as these old development boards.
+Here are some examples:

+- These have the "Arduino R3" form factor:
+  - Adafruit:
+    - Metro M0 Express
+    - Metro M4 AirLift Lite
+    - Metro M4 Express
+  - Arduino:
+    - Zero
+- These have the "Arduino Mega" form factor:
+  - Adafruit:
+    - Grand Central M4

 ## Compatible receivers